 What’s A Home Inspection Contingency?

-This contingency allows you to cancel your home sale if an inspection reveals a major issue with the home that wasn’t obvious when you made an offer.
+A home inspection contingency allows you to cancel your home sale if an inspection reveals a major issue with the home that wasn’t obvious when you made an offer.
 It can help you negotiate a lower sale price with the seller.
 You can use the results to request the seller to make repairs to the home before you close.
 Your contingency allows you to give up the home and walk away from the sale if you and the seller can’t reach an agreement.

 3 Home Inspection Tips For Buyers